c4pt0r/tipubsub/README.md

 # tipubsub

-a small demo using TiDB a message queue, providing Sub/Pub API at sacle.
+a small demo using TiDB as a message queue, providing Sub/Pub API at sacle.

 Usage: